dranov/soroban-decidable-verification/README.md

 dictionaries) and two modules that abstract the integers: `simplified_integer` (addition, substraction, comparison) and `decidable_integer` (multiplication, division, sqrt).
 It does NOT model expiration for temporary storage – all storage is modeled as permanent.

+## Tips

+- Remove constants and relations that are not needed in your specification (e.g.
+  `minus_one` or ghost state), as each extra constant/relation can exponentially increase solver times